 The Chapel Choir and Choral Scholars sing Evensong at major cathedrals across the country.

-Our current Music Calendar can be viewed/downloaded here:
+Our current Performing Arts calendar can be viewed/downloaded here: